hasting7/BlackJack/README.md

 - **Virtual Environment**: It is recommended to use the virtual environment to avoid conflicts with system-wide Python packages.
 - **Dependencies**: All dependencies required to run the game are listed in `requirements.txt`.
 This file is automatically created by running `pip freeze > requirements.txt` after installing all necessary packages.

----

-If you encounter any issues or need help, feel free to reach out!

----

-Let me know if you need anything else for your README!